-2.1 Comparing inter-BMV to various related work on CamVid 14 2.2 Comparing inter-BMV to various related work on Cityscapes.
-14 2.3 An evaluation of feature fusion.
+2.1 Comparing inter-BMV to various related work on CamVid 14 2.2 Comparing inter-BMV to various related work on Cityscapes 14 2.3 An evaluation of feature fusion.
 We report final accuracies for various keyframe placements. forward and backward refer to the input feature maps.
 Dataset: Cityscapes.
-16 2.4 Accuracy and throughput on CamVid for three schemes: (1) feature propagation with optical flow [105] ( prop-flow ), (2) feature propagation with block motion vectors ( prop-BMV ), and (3) feature interpolation with block motion vectors (inter-BMV).
-17 2.5 Accuracy and throughput on Cityscapes for the three schemes: prop-flow [105], prop-BMV, and inter-BMV.
-17 3.1 Ablation study.
-A breakdown of the accuracy contributions of $N^R$ (reference 0.1 branch) and $N^U$ (update branch) to Accel.
-Results for keyframe interval $i = 5$ , at the maximum offset (4) from the keyframe.
-Dataset: Cityscapes . $\ldots$ $\ldots$ 28 3.2 Fusion location .
-An evaluation of the impact of network fusion location on final -0 accuracy values.
+16 2.4 Accuracy and throughput on CamVid for three schemes: (1) feature propagation with optical flow [105] (prop-flow), (2) feature propagation with block motion vectors (prop-BMV), and (3) feature interpolation with block motion vectors 1 7 0 E (inter-BMV) 17 2.5 prop-BMV, and inter-BMV 17 prop-div, and inter-diviv 11 3.1 Ablation study .
+A breakdown of the accuracy contributions of N^R (reference branch) and N^U (update branch) to Accel.
+Results for keyframe interval $i=5$, at the maximum offset (4) from the keyframe.
+Dataset: Cityscapes 28 3.2 Fusion location.
+An evaluation of the impact of network fusion location on final accuracy values.
 Model: Accel-18.
-Results for keyframe interval $i = 5$ , at the maximum offset (4) from the keyframe.
-Dataset: Cityscapes 28 3.3 Accuracy and inference times on Cityscapes for four single-frame DeepLab mod- els (DL- $x$ ), four variants of Accel (A- $x$ ), and various related work.
+Results for keyframe interval $i = 5$, at the 00 3.3 maximum offset (4) from the keyframe.
+Dataset: Cityscapes 28 ა.ა els (DL- x), four variants of Accel (A- x), and various related work.
 Table ordered by accuracy.
-All inference time standard deviations less than $0.01$ .
-Each Accel- $x$ model is more accurate than its single-frame counterpart, DeepLab- $x$ , for all $x$ .
-Data plotted in Fig. 3.3a.
-30 3.4 Accuracy and inference times on CamVid .
+All inference time standard deviations less than 0.01.
+Each Accel-x model is more accurate than its single-frame counterpart, DeepLab- x , for all x .
+Data plotted in Fig. 3.3a 30 3.4 Accuracy and inference times on CamVid.
 Table ordered by accuracy.
-All inference time standard deviations less than $0.01$ .
-Each Accel- $x$ model is more accurate than its single-frame counterpart, DeepLab- $x$ , for all $x$ .
+All inference time standard deviations less than 0.01 .
+Each Accel- x model is more accurate than its single-frame counterpart, DeepLab- x , for all x .
 Data plotted in Fig. 3.3b 30